 According to the Arthritis Foundation, beyond complications that affect the joints, people with RA are most likely to experience complications involving the lungs.

-Interstitial lung disease affects 1 in 10 people with RA.
+The rate of interstitial lung disease is eight times higher in people with RA.
 It occurs when excessive inflammation from an overactive immune system causes scarring in lung tissue.
 This can make breathing difficult or impossible, and a person could eventually need a lung transplant.

-People with autoimmune conditions, such as RA, tend to be more susceptible to potentially serious or fatal infections.
+People with autoimmune conditions such as RA are more susceptible to potentially serious and even fatal infections.

 In people with RA, it is still unclear whether this susceptibility results from the condition or a side effect of RA medications, including biologics and steroids.